-Plexiglass (acrylic plastic) is used for port holes, companionway door assemblies, transom doors, sliding storage doors, electrical panel doors, cabinets and cabin windows.
+Plexiglass (acrylic plastic) is used for port holes, cabin windows, skylights, and companionway door assemblies.
 Plexiglass will scratch easily and must be handled with care.

 To clean, follow the instructions located in Sections M-3 and Q-8.
 DO NOT use paper towels.
 They will scratch the plexiglass.